njasm/container/README.md

 $mailer = $container->get("Mail.Transport");
 ```

-### Defining Singleton Services
+#### Defining Singleton Services

-For singleton services, you use the singleton method invocation.
+For registering singleton services, you use the singleton method invocation.
-The service will be instantiated the first time when it is requested, if declared as an anonymous function.
+The example below makes it to be a Lazy loading singleton service, cos we're registering it with
-You can also register an already instantiated class.
+an anonymous function.

 ```php
 $container->singleton(